AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 Screenshot 2026-04-15 13.19.58 copy

-For the transport profile, select Amazon Web Services Oregon (us-west-2) and click Continue.
+Select Amazon Web Services Oregon (us-west-2) for the transport profile and click Continue.

 Screenshot 2026-04-15 13.21.37 copy

 Enter a transport name, specify the bandwidth, and click Continue.
-Note that the bandwidth displays 1 GB/sec, but this is likely a typo for 1 Gbps.
+Note that it displays 1 GB/sec but should be 1 Gbps.

 Screenshot 2026-04-15 13.22.34 copy

-Select a VPC for the network, enter the subnet CIDR for advertised routes, and click Create.
+Select the VPC for the network, enter the subnet CIDR for advertised routes, and click Create.

 Screenshot 2026-04-15 13.23.22 copy